 As an agent, you’ve probably sensed customer’s frustrations when put on hold.
 It’s understandable.
 They want to solve their problem, not listen to lengthy automated messages.

-So, what’s the best way to handle this?
+So, what’s the best way to handle this customer service challenge?
 Let’s look at two different scenarios.

 Say you have to transfer a call to another department.
 First, reassure the customer.
 Use phrases like, “I’m going to escalate the ticket to level 2, and I’m going to personally ensure it’s taken care of,” recommends Crawley.